tlindsay42/ArmorPowerShell/docs/Public/Connect-Armor.md

 ```

 ## DESCRIPTION
-This cmdlet connects to the Armor RESTful API and supplies credentials to the method.
+Connects to the Armor RESTful API and supplies credentials to the method.
+The
-The Armor API then returns a unique, temporary authorization code, which is then converted into a token to represent the user's credentials for subsequent calls.
+Armor API then returns a unique, temporary authorization code, which is then
+converted into a token to represent the user's credentials for subsequent
+calls.
 Last, the account context is set.
-If an account ID is not specified, one is automatically selected from the list of authorized account IDs.
+If an account ID is not specified,
+one is automatically selected from the list of authorized account IDs.
+Returns
-Returns the session details which are stored in the variable: $Global:ArmorSession.
+the session details which are stored in the variable: $Global:ArmorSession.

 ## EXAMPLES